b9org/b9/README.md

 ```

 ## Run Hello World!
-On Ubuntu:

-`./b9run/b9run ./test/libhellod.so`

-On OSX:
+Ensure you're in the build directory and run:

-`./b9run/b9run ./test/libhellod.dylib"`
+`./b9run/b9run ./test/hello.b9mod`

 ## Test Base9

-You can run the full Base9 test suit by running either:
+You can run the full Base9 test suite with:

 `ninja test`

-or

-`ctest -V -R run_interpreter_test`
+## Build your own Language Runtime

+If you'd like to build your own language runtime, you can follow our [Developer Journey](https://github.com/arianneb/Base9/blob/developerQuest/doc/DeveloperJourney.md) to see the steps we took in building Base9.